itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

   "requestMode": "SEND_NOW"
 }'
 ```
-Save it, make it executable `chmod +x script.sh` and run it.
+Save it, make it executable by doing `chmod +x script.sh` and run it.
 **Keep in mind that the access token expires in 3600 seconds (1 hour).
 After that you need to generate a new token.**

 ## Looking at the output of the blueprint